OpenJetson/DeepStream-Yolo/MULTIPLE-INFERENCES.md

 # If you have 1 stream use 1/1 (rows/columns), if you have 4 streams use 2/2 or 4/1 or 1/4 (rows/columns)
 rows=1
 columns=1
-# Resolution you want for the tiled display
+# Resolution of tiled display
 width=1280
 height=720
 gpu-id=0